-The Board has established a number of Committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
-Current Committees of the Board are the Nominations, Remuneration and Audit & Risk Management Committees.
-The Nominations, Remuneration and Audit & Risk Management Committees are all entirely comprised of non-executive Directors.
+The Board has established a number of standing Committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
+Current standing Committees of the Board are the Nominations, Remuneration and Audit & Risk Management Committees.
+The Nominations, Remuneration and Audit & Risk Management Committees are all entirely comprised of at least three non-executive Directors.

-Each Committee has its own written charter setting out its role and responsibilities, composition, structure, membership requirements and the manner in which the committee is to operate.
+Each of these Committees has its own written charter setting out its role and responsibilities, composition, structure, membership requirements and the manner in which the committee is to operate.
 All matters determined by the Committees are submitted to the Board as recommendations for Board consideration.